With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 Trading Volume

 Trading volume reveals the amount of activity surrounding an NFT project.
 It helps analyze the frequency in which an NFT is bought and sold.
-It also reveals the popularity levels of the NFT.

 While trading volumes can give you a good idea of what projects are hot at the moment, please note that trading volumes can drop very quickly when the hype around a certain NFT dies down.